PatentsView/PatentsView-Disambiguation/docs/assignee.md

 from pv.disambiguation.core import AssigneeNameMention
 ```

-We can build these objects from a row in the SQL table:
+We load these mentions by:

 ```Python
 from pv.disambiguation.assignee.load_name_mentions import Loader